 The Identity Shift

 I live with chronic illness.
-Conditions that don’t announce themselves loudly, but never fully leave.
-Autoimmune disease, inflammation, fatigue, and nervous system overwhelm.
-Some days are functional.
-Some days are not.
-And woven through all of it, now, is grief.
-The kind that doesn’t resolve.
-The kind that quietly rearranges everything.
+The kind that doesn’t announce itself, but also never fully leaves.
+Autoimmune disease.
+Inflammation.
+Fatigue.
+A nervous system that stays on high alert.
+Some days are workable.
+Some aren’t.
+And now, threaded through all of it, is grief… the quiet kind that doesn’t resolve and doesn’t ask permission.

-My dad and brother died this summer.
+My dad and my brother died this summer.
 Writing that still feels unreal.
-Their warmth, humor, steadiness.
-My brother, especially, was the person who sent me links, ideas, encouragement… always believing I could do more than I thought I could.
-His absence is present in my mornings, my body, my pauses.
-Losing a parent is hard.
-Losing a sibling is shattering.
+Their humor.
+Their steadiness.
+My brother was the one who sent links, ideas, encouragement… always convinced I was capable of more than I thought.
+His absence shows up in my mornings, in my body, in the spaces between thoughts.
+Losing a parent is devastating.
+Losing a sibling rearranges you.

 This space isn’t about overcoming any of that.
 It’s about learning how to live alongside it.